devjoda/launchandfixcod/README.md

 set battlenet_path=E:/My Applications/Battle.net
 ```

-Note: It does not matter where your Call of Duty: Modern Warfare game files are located.
+Note: It does not matter where your Call of Duty: Modern Warfare game files are located, since the script launches the game through the Battle.net Launcher executable.

 ## Support